FabianWassermann/FabianWassermann/README.md

 I welcome you to my profile!
 I'm a student of a higher technical college from Carinthia, Austria.

 I've always been interested in programming and the way things work.
-Apart from that, I like playin computer games and go hiking.
+Apart from that, I like playing computer games and go hiking.

 <a href="https://github.com/FabianWassermann">
   <img src="https://badges.pufler.dev/visits/FabianWassermann/FabianWassermann?style=flat-square&color=black&logo=github">